-- 1 Choose New from the File menu to start the Exchange Schemes (daxch0101s000) details session. - 2 Enter the name and description of the exchange scheme you are creating. - 3 Enter the full path of the directories where Exchange files are to be stored. - 4 Set up the ASCII file configuration to indicate whether the exchange is to be based on audit, based on indicators, and how the fields in the ASCII file are separated.

-If this exchange scheme is copied from an existing exchange scheme, take the following step:

-- 5 Enter the parent exchange scheme on the Special tab. - If you want to use the same directory for import and export on a regular basis, take the following step: - 6 Enter the names of the subdirectories that must overrule the default subdirectory. - 7 Enter the settings for text, multibyte, float, and log.

-To add more information, click Edit Text on the toolbar to start the text editor.
+- Select New from the File menu to start the Exchange Schemes (daxch0101s000) details session. - Specify the name and description of the exchange scheme you are creating. - Specify the full path of the directories where Exchange files are to be stored. - Set up the ASCII file configuration to indicate whether the exchange is to be based on audit, based on indicators, and how the fields in the ASCII file are separated. - If this exchange scheme is copied from an existing exchange scheme, complete the next step. - Specify the parent exchange scheme on the Special tab.
+To use the same directory for import and export on a regular basis, complete the next steps. - 6 Specify the names of the subdirectories that must overrule the default subdirectory. - 7 Specify the settings for text, multibyte, float, and log. - To add more information, click Edit Text on the toolbar to start the text editor.